commoncrawl/cc-crawl-statistics/README.md

 Help on command-line parameters (including [mrjob](https://pythonhosted.org/mrjob/) options) are shown by `python3 crawlstats.py --help`.
-The option `--no-exact-counts` is recommended (and is the default) to save storage space and computation time when URLs and content digests.
+The option `--no-exact-counts` is recommended (and is the default) to save storage space and computation time when counting URLs and content digests.

 Step 2: Aggregate Counts